ahoyaharr/TrafficNetwork/readme.md

 Clustered files will be written to this folder, with 'clustered_' appended to the start of the file name.

-Import the clustered data file as a delimited text layer in QGIS.
-Clip the file using `taz.shp` found on Box at `I-210 Routing/TestShapes/taz`.
+Import the clustered data file as a delimited text layer in QGIS, using Layer -> Add Layer -> Delimited Text Layer.
+Download all files found on Box at `I-210 Routing/TestShapes/taz` and add `taz.shp` as a Vector Layer in QGIS.
 To clip in QGIS, select the `Processing` menu at the top, and choose `Toolbox` - a new menu will open.
 Under `Vector overlay`, select `Clip`.
 Choose the clustered data layer as the input layer and the